jclupo/Latin102-05/translation1.md

 Please translate the passgae into idiomatic English.

 When Hercules had come into the hospitalaity of king Dexamenus and had violated his daughter Deianira, was wishing to lead her as his wife.
-When Hercules was away, the centaur, Eurytion, aks Deianira as his wife.
+When Hercules was away, the centaur, Eurytion, asks Deianira as his wife.
 Since the father was afraid of centaur, he promised to give her.
 At the right time, the centaur, with his brothers, come to the wedding.